aziztayar/bikeshare-project/README.md

 15/5/2020

+Date updated

+16/5/2020

 Project Title:

-Dacity Bikeshare Project bilud with Python
+Udacity Bikeshare Project build with Python

 Description:

-Analayzing data extracted from 3 diferent US cities with python.
+Analyzing data using python extracted from 3 different US cities which are Chicago, New York city and the capital Washington DC.

 Files used: